A Guide to Understanding Lighting Maintenance Factor (MF)

 Too many bids chase lower wattage and forget depreciation until customers complain.
 A realistic MF protects your reputation and ensures the space stays safe and comfortable.

-Next time you open your Dialux or AGi32 project, don’t type 0.8 just because everyone does.
+Next time you open your DIALux project, don’t type 0.8 just because everyone does.
 Think about where those fittings live, who cleans them, and whether the walls will still be white in a year.

 That single number — quiet, boring, invisible — may be the most honest part of your design.